Steven Yeun: 2010–2016: Breakout with The Walking Dead

-Movies
+2017–present: Transition to films and acclaim

-In March 2016, Yeun was cast in Joe Lynch's action horror movie Mayhem.
-The movie was released in theaters on November 10, 2017.
-In April 2016, Yeun was cast in Bong Joon-ho's action-adventure movie Okja.
-The movie is competed for the Palme d'Or in the main competition section at the 2017 Cannes Film Festival.
+Yeun was cast in Joe Lynch's action horror film Mayhem (2017).
+The film was released in theaters on November 10, 2017.
+In April 2016, Yeun was cast in Bong Joon-ho's action-adventure film Okja.
+The film competed for the Palme d'Or in the main competition section at the 2017 Cannes Film Festival.
 It was released on Netflix on June 28, 2017.
 Yeun also provided the voice of Bo in 2017's The Star.

-Yeun then co-starred in Boots Riley's dark comedy Sorry to Bother You alongside Lakeith Stanfield, Armie Hammer, and Tessa Thompson, which was released in theaters on July 6, 2018.
+Yeun co-starred in Boots Riley's dark comedy Sorry to Bother You, alongside Lakeith Stanfield, Armie Hammer and Tessa Thompson, which was released in theaters on July 6, 2018.
 The film had its premiere at the Sundance Film Festival in January 2018.
-The movie won The 2019 National Board of Review's Top Ten Independent Films award.
-It also won Best Screenplay and Best First Feature at the 2019 Independent Spirit Awards.
+It additionally won The 2019 National Board of Review's Top Ten Independent Films award, as well as Best Screenplay and Best First Feature at the 2019 Independent Spirit Awards.

 In late 2018, Yeun played Ben in the South Korean mystery drama film Burning, directed by Lee Chang-dong.
 The film was first unveiled at the 2018 Cannes Film Festival.
 His performance in the film was acclaimed.
 Yeun won Best Supporting Actor at the 2018 Los Angeles Film Critics Association Awards, Toronto Film Critics Association Awards 2018, Florida Film Critics Circle Awards 2018, and 2018 National Society of Film Critics Awards.
+In late 2018, Yeun landed a main role in an episode of Jordan Peele's revival of The Twilight Zone.
+He currently voices the title protagonist Mark Grayson in the animated superhero series Invincible, adapting Robert Kirkman's comic book series, which was released on Amazon Prime in March 2021.

 In 2020, Yeun starred in and served as an executive producer for Lee Isaac Chung's A24 immigrant drama Minari, which also includes Youn Yuh-jung, Han Ye-ri, Alan Kim, Noel Kate Cho, Will Patton and Scott Haze among the cast.
 The film is about a Korean immigrant family becoming farmers in Arkansas; Yeun included his own immigrant experience in his acting.
 The film had its world premiere and won two top awards at the Sundance Film Festival in January 2020.
 Yeun received an Academy Award for Best Actor nomination for Minari.
-In 2021, he was included in the Time 100, Times annual list of the 100 most influential people in the world for his appearance in Minari.
-In 2021, he co-starred alongside Jayne Houdyshell, Richard Jenkins and Amy Schumer, in Stephen Karam's award-winning one-act play adaptation The Humans.

-In 2022, he co-starred alongside Daniel Kaluuya and Keke Palmer in Jordan Peele's science fiction horror film Nope, as Ricky "Jupe" Park, the owner of the fictional theme park Jupiter's Claim.

-In February 2023, Yeun joined the cast of Thunderbolts in a significant role, set in the Marvel Cinematic Universe, to be released on July 26, 2024.
+He also became the first Asian-American actor to be nominated at the Screen Actors Guild for Outstanding Performance by a Male Actor in a Leading Role.